 Pillar

-Legal AI built from the operator's seat
+Legal AI and technology built from operating reality

 Why this pillar exists